-This season marks Tucker Biddlecombe's first as Chorus Director of the Nashville Symphony Chorus, after having served as interim director for the 2016/17 season.
-Dr. Biddlecombe also serves as Associate Professor and Director of Choral Activities at Vanderbilt University’s Blair School of Music, where he directs the Vanderbilt Chorale and Symphonic Choir and teaches courses in choral conducting and music education.
+Now entering his third season as director of the Nashville Symphony Chorus, Dr. Tucker Biddlecombe has raised the bar of excellence for Nashville’s premier choral ensemble through intense musical preparation, diverse programming and community-building.
+He serves as Associate Professor and Director of Choral Studies at Vanderbilt University’s Blair School of Music, where he directs the Vanderbilt Chorale and Symphonic Choir and teaches courses in choral conducting and music education.

 Off the podium, Biddlecombe is active as a tenor and keyboardist.
 He has guest-conducted performances with Music City Baroque and the Nashville Early Music Festival and serves as organist and musician at Harpeth Presbyterian Church in Brentwood.
-Dr. Biddlecombe is active in public school music programs in Nashville, working with teachers as a Side-By Side Coach with Metro Schools.
+He is active in public school music programs in Nashville, working with teachers as a side-by side coach with Metro Public Schools.
 His web initiative, the Nashville Choral Consortium, tracks each choral ensemble and performance throughout the season and serves as a hub for community, university and church choral performance throughout Middle Tennessee.

 A native of Buffalo, New York, Biddlecombe is a graduate of SUNY Potsdam and Florida State University, where he completed doctoral studies in choral conducting and music education with André Thomas.
 He resides in Nashville with his wife Mary Biddlecombe, Artistic Director of the Blair Children’s Chorus.